alexatcomputas/local_docs_llm/README.md

 # Repo for testing out an LLM for processing / querying local documents
 ### Following guide on [Medium: gpt4all-is-the-local-chatgpt-for-your-documents](https://artificialcorner.com/gpt4all-is-the-local-chatgpt-for-your-documents-and-it-is-free-df1016bc335)

-### The files here are all installed and run on Linux, should also work on Mac.
-Windows needs some modifications to compile C binaries, see the guide for notes.
+# The files here are all installed and run on Linux, should also work on Mac.
+Windows needs some modifications to compile C binaries, see the original guide for notes.

 Download models into models directory:
 (They are quite large and are therefore gitignored)